 So, the biggest and most obvious symptom will be, oil leaking from underneath your engine.
 The material that the gasket is made of, will begin to deteriorate, due to the high amount of heat.
-Eventually, the gasket will begin to leak and will create, drops of oil under the engine.
+Eventually, the oil pan gasket will begin to leak and will create, drops of oil under the engine.

 Consequently, neglecting to fix this issue right away can lead to, a low oil level and pressure.
 That can be dangerous and compromise, the functionality of your engine.